 This extract is used to read data from XML files and web services in a tabular form.
-An XmlFile or SOAP connection is needed.
+An XmlFile, Rest or SOAP connection is needed.

 For the extract definition, XML Path Language (XPath) is used.
 XPath is a standard query language for selecting nodes from an XML document.
 You can find more information on XPath at www.w3schools.com/xml/xpath_intro.asp.